Frontierland at Magic Kingdom (Rides, Dining, and Shopping)

 Frontier Trading Post

-Frontierland Trading Post is a place to pick up souvenir pins.
+Frontierland Trading Post is an excellent place to pick up souvenir pins.

 Lastly, while not an entertainment option specific to Frontierland, it’s important to note that the Festival of Fantasy Parade steps off in Frontierland.
-Additionally, this is where all cavalcades and seasonal parades begin.
+This is also where all cavalcades and seasonal parades begin.

 Related: Festival of Fantasy Parade